NetSuite, Implementation, Data Migration

 Ideally, export the final open purchase order list after the legacy system is closed to prevent balance changes while you complete the import.
 However, you can export earlier versions to review and identify lines to close.
 In QuickBooks, you can also close specific lines on a purchase order.

-Exporting open purchase orders from QuickBooks Desktop
+How do you export open purchase orders from QuickBooks Desktop?

 To export your open purchase orders from QuickBooks Desktop: